Well, here we are, in 2017, beginning this second week of the new year with a homeschool re-do!

 Almost immediately after getting ahold of this material, burdens were lifted from my shoulders, the lights were turned on, and joy and hope began to set in.
 Over these past months I’ve had a true paradigm shift and a new vision for my role as a mother and homeschooler.
 The things I was stressing so hard about were mostly just social norms that I had accepted without realizing.
 And the things that I thought were trivial or secondary I began to recognize as the things that would be the most essential to my children’s success.

 When I first entertained this concept of homeschool, I honestly believed that to have a good outcome, I would need to stress out and make up a complicated academic plan which would span from day one to the next twelve years.
 I don’t know why I do this; but I tend to think that a good outcome means stress and complication.
-(How backwards is that?)
-Because of course, picking up a book and reading together on the couch just can’t be real learning.

 It has taken six months, but I’ve been able to deconstruct a lot of my old perceptions about academic success.
 I’m currently in re-construction mode, learning about all the ways besides a traditional classroom that I can give my children an abundant and beautiful preparation for life.
 (Including university, if they choose to go!)